With much of the country still under lockdown, businesses are struggling to survive during the ongoing pandemic.

 These keywords give you an idea of your target audience’s current concerns, needs, and wants.
 Businesses can use this information to tweak their digital marketing strategies accordingly.

-Keep a close watch on the returns specific keywords and PPC ads are generating; this will help you gain insights about what your customers need at the moment.
+Keep a close watch on the returns specific keywords that Google ads are generating; this will help you gain insights about what your customers need at the moment.

 Incorporate COVID-Related Terms